dipuk0506/SpinalNet/README.md

 Link to the paper:  https://arxiv.org/abs/2007.03347

 ### News
-The script 'EMNIST_letters_VGG_and _SpinalVGG.py' uploaded on 10th July 2020 provides 95.88% accuracy for VGG-5(Spinal FC).
-It is the new SOTA for the EMNIST-Letters dataset.
+The script 'EMNIST_letters_VGG_and _SpinalVGG.py' uploaded on 10th July 2020 provides 95.88% accuracy for EMNIST-Letters and 91.05% accuracy for EMNIST-Balanced datasets with VGG-5 (Spinal FC) model.
+It is the new SOTA for these datasets.